PFAS News & Actions in Dane County

 Dane County Regional Airport Stormwater Discharge

 In 2019, the Dane County Regional Airport was required to complete testing for PFAS in order to renew their permit for stormwater discharge at the airport.
 Testing revealed PFAS in the stormwater that will require investigation and cleanup of the site.
 More information about remediation actions can be found on WI DNR’s Remediation and Redevelopment Database (Activity #02-13-584472).

 Fish Tissue Testing & Results

-In addition to the Starkweather Creek fish testing, a comprehensive fish contaminant monitoring project is planned on Lake Monona targeting a variety of species for PFAS and other contaminants in the Spring of 2021.
+A comprehensive fish contaminant monitoring project is planned on Lake Monona targeting a variety of species for PFAS and other contaminants in 2021.